 Business and Finance

-Airbnb’s Legal Problems and Challenges
+Airbnb’s Legal Problems And Challenges

 Abstract

-Ethics and Business
+Ethics And Business

 Airbnb represents its business as an issue of discourse.
 Much as it advances “living like a neighborhood” in the urban areas where it profits, the organization says it, at last, has no obligation regarding what occurs on the earth, much the same as a site with remarks.

-Airbnb faces Legal Challenges in China
+Airbnb Faces Legal Challenges In China

 It was told by the town’s hall housing chief that they wanted to discover those professionals who violate rules and rent their flats for the whole year or those who buy a house or an apartment merely with the purpose of converting it into a tourist place.
-And they found many individuals who violate rules of the country and rent out their homes without following any rule.
+They found many individuals who violate the rules of the country and rent out their homes without following any rules.
 Recently a survey conducted and it was found that on Airbnb forty-four percent of the home renters are available permanently.
-Along those landlords, Airbnb also had to pay a hefty fine.
-Individuals who rent their homes more than three weeks had to pay fine up to €25,000 but still it’s not an enough amount according to authorities however they are deciding to increase this number around €100,000.
+Along with those landlords, Airbnb also had to pay a hefty fine.
+Individuals who rent their homes for more than three weeks have to pay fines up to €25,000, but still it’s not enough amount according to authorities; however, they have decided to increase this number to around €100,000.

 Political Economy

-Airbnb is planning to take revenge from San Francisco and take it to court and claims that this city is not following laws and violation is very open.
+Airbnb is planning to take revenge on San Francisco and take it to court and claims that this city is not following laws and violation is very open.
 Section 230 of the 1996 Communications Decency Act (CDA) says that the owner of the website is not responsible for the content given by its use on the site.
 This law protects newspapers, bloggers, and locations like YouTube, Yelp, and Craigslist.
-The 1986 Kept Public services Act provided that before the government is entitled to information of the consumers of a web service, it must have a particular subpoena.
+The 1986 Kept Public Services Act provided that before the government is entitled to information about the consumers of a web service, it must have a particular subpoena.
 Therefore, according to its international strategy and under these laws, Airbnb is claiming protection (Anon, 2017).
-Airbnb planned to make home sharing groups; these groups are made to push company’s mission to the government.
+Airbnb planned to make home-sharing groups; these groups are made to push the company’s mission to the government.
 In 2008, it was founded by three friends just to make money and to become one of the best travel brands in the world.
 These strategies help Airbnb to regain its lost reputation in three continents.

 However, all would never again be spotless reviling for Airbnb.
 The business of Airbnb is booming currently in Europe, wherein Barcelona, Berlin, and, to a lesser volume, Paris is discovering a fresh out of the box new decisiveness in adapting to the blast of outing rentals.
 In the interim, the leaders of 10 noteworthy markets the world over are starting an endeavor weight to gather a typical reaction to the inconveniences that Airbnb brings.
 Such patterns are very much planned.
-Without them, accurate explorer reports might be sold at the cost of people that recall greatest: genuine natives.
+Without them, accurate explorer reports might be sold at the cost of people who recall the greatest: genuine natives.

 References